TRT Global - Türkiye's MIT chief Kalin meets Libya's Haftar in Benghazi

-Turkish National Intelligence Organization (MIT) Director Ibrahim Kalin has met Libya’s Haftar at Benghazi Port, a day after a Turkish navy vessel docked at the port of Benghazi.
+Turkish National Intelligence Organization (MIT) Director Ibrahim Kalin has met the Libyan National Army Commander Khalifa Haftar in Benghazi, a day after a Turkish navy vessel docked at the port of Benghazi.

+Kalin also held talks with the Deputy Commander of the Libyan National Army Saddam Haftar.

 Military delegations from Türkiye and Libya held a meeting as part of the TCG Kinaliada ship’s visit to Benghazi Port, the Turkish National Defence Ministry said Monday.